Passeggiata 101: A Walk Through Rome’s Trastevere

 Facing the church, go to the right down the serene alley called Vicolo della Fonte d’Olio.
 Ignore the graffiti on the wall.
 In Rome it’s unavoidable.
 Turn left onto Vicolo del Piede and curl left a short way until you reach the wall of the basilica.
 That’s Via della Paglia.
 Turn right and go past Grazia & Graziella, one of the more touristy restaurants in Trastevere.

-Turn right onto Piazza di Sant’Egidio where on the left you’ll see the Museo di Roma, home of arguably the city’s best photo exhibitions.
-At the end of the piazza is Gli Amici, a pretty good restaurant but more famous for giving jobs to disabled people and teaching them restaurant skills.
+Turn right onto Piazza di Sant’Egidio where on the left you’ll see the Museo di Roma.
+This is home to what’s arguably the city’s best photo exhibitions.
+At the end of the piazza is Gli Amici.
+The food is pretty good but the restaurant is more famous for giving jobs to disabled people and teaching them restaurant skills.
 Go to the right of Gli Amici onto Via della Pelliccia.
-At the Guerrini Enoteche, a good spot for local liquors, turn left onto Vicolo del Bologna, a beautiful alley lined with vine-ringed doorways.
+At the Guerrini Enoteche, a good spot for local liquors, turn left onto Vicolo del Bologna.
+This is a beautiful alley lined with vine-ringed doorways.
 Bologna bends around a small piazza with parked cars and in another 50 feet you’ll find Dar Poeta, maybe the best pizzeria in Trastevere and named after a famous poet who once lived in the building.

 A Beer and/or Wine Break Along The Way